 Do some research into the impact of different fonts.
 Loopy and cursive typefaces can be incredibly difficult to read, whereas traditional fonts are legible but might not fit your brand image.
 Bold sans serif fonts are a good fallback but never, ever use Comic Sans if you want to be taken seriously.

-Above all, your signage should grab people’s attention and not let go.
+Above all, your signage design should grab people’s attention and not let go.
 If you’re familiar with the concept of the elevator pitch, you’ll know you only have a few seconds to make an impression.
 Don’t waste that time by making your design cluttered, unreadable or just plain bland.